Cannibal (EP): Composition

 Musically, the songs on Cannibal are of the dance-pop genre, while some of its songs incorporate elements of electro and electropop in its production and beats.
 Throughout the album, the use of Auto-Tune and vocoders are prominent.
 The album's title track, "Cannibal", makes use of synth and dance driven backings while Kesha sings about maneater tendencies and makes a reference to serial killer, Jeffrey Dahmer.
 Present throughout the song are snippets of Kesha yodeling.
 "Blow" shows a darker side of Kesha with lyrics like: "We get what we want/ We do what you don't."
 The song is more dominantly an electro infused track that uses a synth beat backing.
 Vocally the song uses snippets of Kesha's yodeling, combined with heavy use of Auto-Tune.
 "Sleazy" changes pace from Kesha's normally persistent "talk-singing" vocal style, to a more rap-driven style.
 She raps over a thundering bass line and ticking beat backing, while the song speaks of wealthy men hitting on Kesha, trying to buy her attention.
-The song has been cited for drawing influence from multiple songs including; Gwen Stefani's "Hollaback Girl" for its "swagga", Jennifer Lopez's "Love Don't Cost a Thing" for its "attitude", as well as combining "a touch of Lil Wayne's "Milli".
+The song has been cited for drawing influence from multiple songs including; Gwen Stefani's "Hollaback Girl" for its "swagga", Jennifer Lopez's "Love Don't Cost a Thing" for its "attitude", as well as combining "a touch of Lil Wayne's "A Milli".